mdmehedihashanmolla/web3-security-and-dev-portfolio/README.md

 ---

-## 📜 License & Disclaimer
+## 📜 Disclaimer

-This repository is licensed under [MIT License](./LICENSE).
+**⚠️ For Educational Use Only**

-**⚠️ Educational Purpose:** All vulnerability demonstrations and exploit replications are for educational purposes only.
-Do not use this code maliciously.
+All vulnerability demonstrations, exploit replications, and research content are shared strictly for **educational purposes**.
+Do not use this code or techniques for malicious activity.

 ---